moode-player/docs/build_moode_player_package.md

 By: @bitlab (c) 2021
 Updated: 2022-03-10

-This developer guide explains how to build the `moOde-player` package from sources.
+This document explains how to build the `moOde-player` package from sources.

 ### Table of Contents <!-- omit in toc -->